docusign/code-examples-java/README.md

 ### GitHub repo: [code-examples-java](./README.md)

 This GitHub repo includes code examples for the DocuSign Admin API, Click API, eSignature REST API, Monitor API, and Rooms API.
-To switch between API code examples, in the application.json file, modify the `DS_API_NAME` setting from `ESIGNATURE` to `ADMIN`, `CLICK`, `MONITOR`, or `ROOMS`, .
+To switch between API code examples, in the application.json file, modify the `DS_API_NAME` setting from `ESIGNATURE` to `ADMIN`, `CLICK`, `MONITOR`, or `ROOMS`.

 ## Introduction